upenn/PennGrader/README.md

  That way, when the student runs this cell, the grader will automatically find the test function named TEST_CASE_NAME, serialize the `answer_df` python variable and ship it to AWS.
 The cool thing about the PennGrader is that you can pass pretty much anything as the answer.

+**PennGrader generally assumes *the same versions* of Python and the various libraries on the client and the server.
+By default, functions generally cannot be passed as parameters.
+See below for suggestions.**

 #### Teacher's Client: PennGraderBackend

 The teacher client allows instructors to create and edit the test cases function mentioned earlier, as well as define multiple homework metadata parameters.
 As shown in the template notebooks linked above, you first need to initialize the _PennGraderBackend_ for a specific homework as follows:

 ```
-backend = PennGraderBackend(secret_key = SECRET_KEY, homework_number = HOMEWORK_NUMBER)
+backend = PennGraderBackend('backend-config.yaml', HOMEWORK_NUMBER)
 ```

-SECRET_KEY is the string variable obtained when creating a course.
+The course secret token and other information should come from `backend-config.yaml`.

 HOMEWORK_NUMBER identifies which homework number you are planning to write/edit.

-After running the above cell in a Jupyter Notebook, given a correct SECRET_KEY,  the assigned HOMEWORK_ID string will be printed out.
+After running the above cell in a Jupyter Notebook, given a correct YAML file, the assigned HOMEWORK_ID string will be printed out.
 This HOMEWORK_ID needs to be copied into the initialization of the PennGrader student client for release.
 Just the homework id, without the secret key, will not allow students to see any of the test cases, so make sure the secret key does not get out.

 After initialization, the  `backend` can be used to 1) update metadata 2) edit/write test cases.